 Objective Criteria Indicators (Bold indicates existing) incidents per 100,000 population Fear of crime statistics Economic Factors 18.
-Achieve sustainable levels of prosperity and economic growth To support an economy in the Authority which draws on the knowledge base, creativity and enterprise of its people Herts QoL EC1 Percentage rise in GVA Herts QoL UN1 Long term To promote and support economic diversity, small and medium sized enterprises and community-based enterprises unemployment Herts QoL QoL1 Proportion of people of working age in employment To support the economy with high quality infrastructure and a high quality environment COI 1(f) Amount of employment land lost to residential development Business start up failures 19.
-Achieve a more equitable sharing of the benefits of prosperity across all sectors of society and fairer access to services, focusing on deprived areas in the region To encourage local provision of and access to jobs and services Herts QoL QoL5 The percentage increase/decrease in the number of local jobs To improve the competitiveness of the rural economy In/out commuting balance Rate of growth of businesses (urban and rural) 20.
+Achieve sustainable levels To support an economy in the Authority which draws on the Herts QoL EC1 Percentage rise in GVA of prosperity and economic growth knowledge base, creativity and enterprise of its people Herts QoL UN1 Long term To promote and support economic diversity, small and medium sized enterprises and community-based unemployment enterprises Herts QoL QoL1 Proportion of people of working age in employment To support the economy with high quality infrastructure and a high quality environment COI 1(f) Amount of employment land lost to residential development Business start up failures 19.
+Achieve a more equitable sharing of the benefits of prosperity across all sectors of To encourage local provision of and access to jobs and services Herts QoL QoL5 The percentage increase/decrease in the number of local jobs society and fairer access to To improve the competitiveness of the rural economy services, focusing on deprived In/out commuting balance areas in the region Rate of growth of businesses (urban and rural) 20.
 Revitalise town centres to promote a return to sustainable urban living To promote the role of local centres as centres for sustainable development providing services, housing and employment, drawing on the principles of urban renaissance COI 4(b) Percentage of completed retail, office and leisure development in town centres To encourage well-designed mixed-use developments in the heart of urban areas, create viable and attractive town centres that have vitality and life, and discourage out-of-town developments